Updated: Nov 20, 2022

 Achievable – An achievable goal is one that you can actually accomplish, given the right resources, preparation, motivation, or whatever else the situation requires.

-If you set a goal to run a 5k in 15 minutes, that’s not achievable, no matter what your resources.
+If you set a goal to run a 5k in 10 minutes, that’s not achievable, no matter what you did to prepare for it.

 If, on the other hand, your goal is to run it in 45 minutes, that’s achievable for the average person if you have the training, resources, physical capacity, and so forth to do it.